Obidiemekpo/dataacademy-labs/infra/README.md

 For resources with length constraints (like storage accounts), a shortened prefix is used:
 - If the prefix is 4 characters or less, the full prefix is used
 - If the prefix is longer than 4 characters, the first 2 and last 2 characters are used (e.g., "dataacademy" becomes "damy")

+## SQL Server Configuration

+The `sql` module provisions:

+- **Azure SQL Server**: A fully managed SQL Server instance
+- **Serverless Database**: A General Purpose Serverless database (GP_S_Gen5_1) that automatically scales and pauses when not in use
+  - Auto-pause after 60 minutes of inactivity
+  - Min capacity: 0.5 vCores
+  - Max capacity: 1 vCore
+  - Max size: 32 GB

+The serverless database is cost-effective as it automatically scales based on workload demands and pauses when not in use, so you only pay for actual usage.

+## Key Vault Configuration

+The `keyvault` module provisions an Azure Key Vault for securely storing sensitive information:

+- **Secrets Storage**: Stores sensitive information such as connection strings and credentials
+- **SQL Connection String**: Automatically stores the SQL Server connection string as a secret named `sql-connection-string`
+- **Access Policies**: Configures access policies to control who can access the secrets

+This ensures that sensitive connection information is securely stored and can be accessed by authorized services like Data Factory using managed identities.

 ## Databricks Configuration